rmosolgo/batmanjs.github.io/docs/configuration.md

 ### metaNameForCSRFToken
 __Default: `"csrf-token"`__

-If `protectFromCSRF` is true, this will be used to find the meta tag whose `contents` contain the CSRF token.
+If `protectFromCSRF` is true, the contents of the meta tag with this name will be used as the CSRF token.
 This default is set in the [`Batman.rails`](https://github.com/batmanjs/batman/blob/master/src/extras/batman.rails.coffee) extra.

 ### cacheViews
 __Default: `false`__